ropensci/crul/README.md

 * `upload()` - File upload helper
 * set curl options globally: `set_auth()`, `set_headers()`, `set_opts()`, `set_proxy()`, and `crul_settings()`
-* Writing to disk and streaming: available with both synchronous requests as well as async requests.
+* Writing to disk and streaming: available with both synchronous requests as well as async requests
+* Hooks on requests and responses are available in the `HttpClient` method only, and allow you to trigger functions to run on requests or responses, or both.
+See `?hooks` for the details and examples

 Mocking: